 5. Rinse Your Blade

-Make sure to rinse your blade with warm water after a few strokes to keep the debris and hair building up in the blades.
+Make sure to rinse your blade with warm water after a few strokes to keep the debris and hair from building up in the blades.
 The debris and hair buildup in the blades can impede your razor’s glide and make it harder to get a close shave.
 Plus rinsing it with hot water between each pass will keep the blades warm making it easier to cut away hair closer to the follicle.
+Maintaining a clean blade may also aid in preventing razor bumps as it ensures the blades remain clean throughout the shaving process.

 6. Go for a Second Round